reubenstr/ElectroPup/README.md

 # ElectroPup

-A quadrudped robot using BLDC motors.
+A DIY 3D printed quadrudped robot using 'low cost' BLDC motors.

 # About

 <img src="https://github.com/reubenstr/ElectroPup/blob/main/images/electropup-cad-front-angle.png" width="800">

 ElectroPup is a MIT Mini Cheetah inspired quadruped robot and a successor to my [Zuko robot dog](https://github.com/reubenstr/zuko) project.

-ElectroPup applies lessons learned from building Zuko, such as:
-- simplifying the code by dropping ROS2 in favor of pure Python
-- reducing reprints by designing the frame to have less interdependent parts
-- creating an open frame concept that allows for easier part additions such as cameras and LiDAR
-- designing the leg system to allow flipping the quadruped upright after a rollover
-- swapping out the RC servos for backdrivable BLDC motors that allow for compliance
-- cheaper (j/k 😥)
+ElectroPup uses a Raspberry Pi 5 and is programed in Python.
 For ROS2 example of a quadruped robot dog see [Zuko](https://github.com/reubenstr/zuko).

+# UI

-# Status
+# Calcs

-Work in progress, see TODO section for major tasks.

 # Docs

-See the docs directory for bill of materials (BOM), 3D printed parts info, and notes on software, design, and assembly.
+See the docs directory for a setup guide, bill of materials (BOM), 3D printed parts info, and miscellaneous design notes.

 # Kinematics